Wednesday 16 November 2016

 Crab Plover tracks

 We commenced our walk back and looked one more time along the wide expanse of white sand that swept in a gentle concave curve to embrace a sea of exquisite turquoise and a gentle frill of white surf where sea met sand.
 Instead of the expected unsullied sand there was now a rounded olive green object on the shimmering white beach some 200 metres distant and just clear of the surf.
-It was wet and glistening in the sun and it had a head beautifully depicted with golden edged squares and pentangles.
+It was wet and glistening in the sun and it had a head beautifully depicted with golden edged black squares and pentangles.

 We both realised what it was at the same moment.
 Turtle!!!!